aDDM-Toolbox/.github/profile/README.md

 The project is developed and maintained by the [Rangel Neuroeconomics Lab](https://www.rnl.caltech.edu/index.html) at [Caltech](https://www.caltech.edu/).

+## Documentation

+The toolboxes are offered in multiple languages.
+To visit the documentation for the version you're interested in visit https://addm-toolbox.github.io/.

 ## Contribution guidelines

 To contribute to any of the toolboxes please go to the repo for the toolbox you'd like to make a contribution and fork it.
 Below is an example of how to contribute to the `ADDM.jl` toolbox.